barcysaivaras1/GUI_Group8_Weather_App_Project/README.md

-### Weather Tourism App
+### 🌤️ Weather Tourism App

 ![Front Page of the weather app](Images/frontPage.PNG)
+## ✨ Overview

+Weather Tourism App is a real-time weather application designed with tourists in mind.
+Whether you're dreaming of a tropical beach getaway or a chilly mountain retreat, this app helps you discover destinations around the world that match your preferred weather conditions.
-## Purpose
+## 🔍 Key Features
-This app is weather application that get real time weather updates.
-The purpose of the app is to allow users to filter and find locations that they would like to visit based on their weather preferences.
-Do you like hot, sunny 30 degree locations?
-You can find exactly that!
-Do you prefer colder snowy conditions?
-No problem!
-Just put that into the filter
+# 🧭 Filter Destinations by Weather

+Looking for sunny cities above 25°C?
+Or maybe you're in the mood for colder, snowy weather?
+Use the app’s filter functionality to find destinations that match your specific weather preferences.

 ![Filtering Options](Images/filterPage.PNG)

 ![Filtering Results Page](Images/filterResultsPage.PNG)

-The app will also actively give recommendations of where you could go on holiday incase you are unsure of where the next destination is!
+# 🌍 Get Personalized Recommendations

+Not sure where to go next?
+The app provides intelligent, weather-based travel recommendations to inspire your next holiday adventure.

 ![Recommendations Section](Images/recommendationsPage.PNG)

-# Locations you love?
-Great, make sure to add them to your favourites list so that you can keep a good track on them!
+# ❤️ Save Your Favorite Destinations

+Found a place you love?
+Add it to your Favorites list to easily track and revisit cities or countries that match your ideal weather.

 ![Favourites Page](Images/favouritesPage.PNG)

-# Looking for something Specifc?
-No worries, we have a dedicated search bar that will allow you to search for any country or city!
+# 🔎 Search by City or Country

+Looking for something specific?
+Use the powerful search feature to look up any city or country and instantly view its current weather conditions.

 ![Search Page](Images/searchPage.PNG)
+# 🌟 Why Use This App?

+    ✅ Plan better trips with real-time weather insights

+    ✅ Discover new travel destinations based on your weather preferences

+    ✅ Stay inspired with tailored holiday recommendations

+    ✅ Keep track of your favorite locations with ease